 Beyond thrilled, I was smiling from ear to ear as we returned to Altons in the late afternoon and Shelly handed me my certification card.

 I have to say that as an outdoor enthusiast, exploring the underwater world was a completely new experience, unlike anything I’d done before.
 I was not only amazed at ocean life but also how close you could get so some of the wildlife.
-Humans aren’t viewed as predators for the most part, your just another fish in the sea.
+Humans aren’t viewed as predators for the most part, you’re just another fish in the sea.

-The next morning (my last day on the island), I joined the small group of divers and headed out for my first plunge underwater as a certified diver.
+The next morning (my last day on the island), I joined a small group of divers and headed out for my first plunge underwater as a certified diver.
 Though I didn’t require it, Altons paired me up with my very own diver master since it was my first open water dive.

 I warned my dive master that I was usually a bit slow to equalize my ears and he said that was no problem, take my time.
 But this time around I descended as fast as he did, having no problem with equalizing!
 I never thought I’d see the day when I didn’t struggle with my ears under water.
 Throughout my 2 dives I felt great!
 No nausea, no ear pain.
 I was able to enjoy the incredible underwater world without distraction.
 And to my delight, I saw not one but three sea turtles!